aleesteele/aleesteele.github.io/_posts/2025-05-30-ten-things-three-years.md

-### 5. Difference matters as much as the space it has to flourish.
+### 5. Difference matters as much as it has the space it has to flourish.

 I've thought about this one a lot!
 ### 6. Intergenerational histories and myths are really important in sustaining the culture of an open source project.